Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 There are only two airlines that have daily flights to Batanes – Skyjet and PAL.
 Flights usually arrive and leave by morning.

 Airfare to Batanes is quite expensive.
 This is probably one of the reasons why few tourists are able to visit Batanes.
 In our case, we were lucky to snag a promo with Skyjet Vacations for Php 8,600 per head for a group of 4.
 This is a 3 Days – 2 Nights package inclusive of round-trip airfare, hotel accommodation with breakfast, and tour package to North and South Batan, and Sabtang Island.
 This promo is a win-win!
 You better check this out!
-We got this promo on a Travel Expo last 2016.
+We got this promo at a Travel Expo last 2016.

 Just a heads up, Batanes is usually visited by storm, and the wind can be harsh even in ordinary sunny weather, so there is about a 50% chance that your flight may be cancelled.

 Best time to visit Batanes is during Summer.
-Visiting them during rainy season may cause flight delays or cancellation, but if you’re lucky you will be able to enjoy Batanes alone.
+Visiting them during the rainy season may cause flight delays or cancellation, but if you’re lucky you will be able to enjoy Batanes alone.
 Our tour guide said most of the tourists flock during summer, and tourist spots can be very crowded.

 Getting Around Batanes

 Public transportation is limited.
 If you prefer a Do-It-Yourself itinerary, there are tricycles that can tour you around for Php1,000-1,500.
 You can also rent a bicycle or a motorbike to explore the island.
 Just make sure you have the endurance, trails can be uphill and rugged.
 But if you’re travelling with a big group, you can contact a local travel agency.
 Ours is Northern Adventure Travel and Tours.
-I strongly suggest you book with this agency, because Skyjet trusted their services, and also they provide a free T-shirt as souvenir!
+I strongly suggest you book with this agency, because Skyjet trusted their services, and also they provide a free T-shirt as a souvenir!
 For the rates, you may reach them:

 Northern Adventure Travel and Tours